My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 java -cp ./build/mboard_v1.0.jar:TestSystem TestMBLoadApp
  ```

 Well done!
-You have finished workshop 9.
+You have finished the REFDEF workshop 9.

+### INSTRUCTIONS BELOW WILL BE UPDATED TO SUPPORT THE ADDITIONAL REFDEF TASKS SHORTLY

 You can test your system using a (basic) text user interface.